padthai-sketch/Dummynet-Blockchain/README.md

 **<ins>Initialize your node accounts<ins>**

-1. With geth command, run Node 1 to unlock the account and begin mining process by running this command line *./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --miner.threads 1
+1. With geth command, run Node 1 to unlock the account and begin mining process by running this command line<br> *./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --miner.threads 1
 2. Open the second tab for Node 2 to unlock the account, using this command line *./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --port 30304 --rpc --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --allow-insecure-unlock